kotcrab/ghidra-allegrex/README.md

 Download prebuilt package from the [Releases](https://github.com/kotcrab/ghidra-allegrex/releases) section.
 After extracting copy the `Allegrex` directory into `GHIDRA_INSTALL_DIR/Ghidra/Processors`

+### Usage

+Drag decrypted EBOOT into Ghidra.
+It should get automatically detected as PSP / Allegrex.
+Now is your chance to set initial base address by clicking `Options...` and changing `Image Base`.
+I highly recommend you set it to `08804000`.
+It you leave it at `0` Ghidra may create many useless labels and references it confuses as memory access.
+Rebasing the image later is possible but will not remove those labels.

+After importing and opening the file you should do the auto analysis.
+Default options are fine.

 ### VFPU Limitations

 Modelling the VFPU in Sleigh was pretty tricky due to how the same registers get different names depending